-2.1 Basis for the award of a pension Purpose To outline the criteria required for the grant of a pension.
+2.1 Basis for the Award of a Pension

+Purpose To outline the criteria required for the grant of a pension.
 Policy The pension is calculated on the salary pertaining to a post within the public service.
 If the person applying for a pension is receiving an allowance, the allowance may be added to the salary for the calculation of the pension on a personal basis, provided that the allowance is a pensionable allowance.
 Eligibility A full pension is awarded after 30 years of continuous service.
 Clarification The pension is not awarded by right.
-The pension/gratuity can be suspended or reduced by the President's approval in cases of negligence, irregularities or misconduct.
+The pension/gratuity can be suspended or reduced by the President of Malta's approval in cases of negligence, irregularities or misconduct.
+Inquiries HR Manager of the employee concerned.